Year of Call: 2010

 He also has a busy practice in international children law, regularly appearing in the High Court in child abduction proceedings, both Hague and non-Hague and wardship proceedings.
 Jonathan has particular expertise in ‘stranded spouse’ cases and is instructed for parents in leave to remove applications to both Hague and non-Hague countries.

 Jonathan is a calm, assured advocate and adviser and is experienced at representing parents in disputes about what is best for the children after divorce or separation, whether domestic or international, and no matter how intractable the dispute.
 He has also represented children’s guardians in particularly difficult cases.

 Jonathan also advises and represents clients in court applications about the financial consequences of divorce and separation, including those with a foreign aspect, emergency injunctions and complex assets.
+He has appeared at all levels of court, including the Court of Appeal and has a particular interest in jurisdictional disputes.
 He also has a growing reputation in acting for parents making financial applications for children under Schedule 1, and cohabitants’ claims.

 Domestic abuse proceedings

 Jonathan has experience of representing both those subjected to and those facing allegations of domestic abuse in proceedings for protective orders under the Family Law Act.